Book purpose

 Objective and audience

-The book is intended for applied psychometricians, industrial psychologists, organizational consultants, and HRTech professionals interested in using transformers and Large Language Models to enhance psychological assessment and people analytics.
-It offers general insights relevant to business leaders alongside technical content for psychometric specialists.
+The book is intended for technically minded applied data scientists, industrial psychologists, researchers, organizational consultants, and HRTech professionals interested in using modern AI architectures to enhance psychological assessment.
+It offers general insights for business leaders alongside technical content for specialists.

 Practical and applied emphasis